Corrosion of Common Alloys in Dry Chlorine (Cl2)

 Note: To print, please click here.

-In a couple of previous issues of our Engineering Bulletins we have already shown how Chloride / Chlorine levels in aqueous environments would affect alloy selection, and how calculation of PREN (Pitting Resistance Equivalent Number) would help in selection of an appropriate alloy for pitting corrosion resistance.
+In a couple earlier Engineering Bulletins we showed how Chloride / Chlorine Levels in aqueous environments affect alloy selection and how PREN (Pitting Resistance Equivalent Number) is used to determine pitting corrosion resistance in the face of chloride attack.

-This short Bulletin considers corrosion of common alloys by dry chlorine.
-Well, dry Chlorine (Cl2) is not corrosive to steels at ambient temperatures and is commonly shipped and handled in carbon steel equipment, with higher-alloy materials such as Monel 400 and Hastelloy C-276 used for critical parts.
-The main factor that influences corrosion rates of steels by dry chlorine is temperature.
-Stainless Steel alloys can be usable up to about 300°C (570°F).
+Dry chlorine is not corrosive to steels at ambient temperatures and is commonly shipped and handled in carbon steel equipment, with higher-alloy materials such as Monel 400 and Hastelloy C-276 used for critical parts.

 Corrosion of some common alloys in dry Chlorine (Cl2)